kyledinh/moxmobile/readme.md

 <br clear="all"/>

-## Using MoxMobile as a Template for a New AppMatches
+## Using MoxMobile as a Template for a NewApp

 These are instructions to start a new app and move only the bare files from MoxMobile.